On the decidability of semigroup freeness: Matrices of higher dimension

-is a $k$-element subset of $\carre{\D}{2}$, and $\calx$ is computable from $X$.
-To complete the proof, it remains to check the correctness statement: $X$ is a code under the multiplicative operation of $\D$ if and only if $\calx$ is a code under matrix multiplication.
+Clearly, $\calx$ is a $(k + 1)$-element subset of $\carre{D}{d}$ and $\calx$ is computable from $X$.
+To complete the proof of the theorem, it remains to check that $X$ is a code under the multiplicative operation of $D$ \textiff{} $\calx$ is a code under the matrix multiplication induced by the operations of $D$.

-An instance of the gadget introduced in Definition~\ref{def:gadget-nbgene} plays central role in the proof: let
+Let $\calc$ denote the following instance of the gadget introduced in Definition~\ref{def:gadget-nbgene}: